-The American Museum of Natural History is one of New York City's most popular attractions, featuring four floors filled with exhibits on every natural history topic from dinosaurs and mammals to biodiversity and outer space.
-Use these tips and tricks to make the most of your visit to the American Museum of Natural History.
+The American Museum of Natural History is one of New York City's most popular attractions, featuring four floors filled with exhibits on natural history topics, from dinosaurs and mammals to biodiversity and outer space.
+Use these tips and tricks to make the most of a visit to the American Museum of Natural History.

 01 of 07

 Download the Museum Explorer App

 The AMNH Explorer app makes it easy to find exhibits, bathrooms, and the museum shop.
 Also, includes information about tours and treasure hunts (especially great for kids).
 The app is a free download for visitors with an iPhone, iPad, or iPod touch, and the museum has devices that you can borrow, for free, if you don't have a compatible phone.

 The American Museum of Natural History has exhibits on 4 different floors and several staircases and elevators...so you're sure to get lost without a map.
 You can get a map for free when you purchase your admission tickets, or from any information booth in the museum.
 The staff can be very helpful if you feel disoriented and need directions.

 03 of 07